BilkentCompGen/valor/README.md

 parameter: coverageThreshold (the coverage threshold for inferred clones by reads)

 This step is optional.
-It is shown that many inferred clones are not reliables are are due to extension of discrete reads on duplicated areas.
+It is shown that many inferred clones are not reliable are are due to extension of discrete reads on duplicated areas.
 The default is 40%.
 But it is better to get the coverage for all inferred clones and plot the correlation between the size and coverage and come up with a meaningful number for your case.